Ōbu Station: Platforms

-Station history
+Usually, Tōkaidō Main Line trains departs from Track 1 and 4, and Taketoyo Line trains does from Track 3.

+Platform 2 is only used in rush hour when all the trains cannot be handled by other tracks.

+History

 Ōbu Station was opened on 10 September 1887 when the section of the Japanese government railway connecting Hamamatsu Station with Ōbu Station was completed.
 The line north to Atsuta, as well as the present-day Taketoyo Line, was in operation since the year before, but there was no station in Ōbu.
 The station building was rebuilt in 1978.
 With the privatization and dissolution of the JNR on 1 April 1987, the station came under the control of the Central Japan Railway Company.

 Station numbering was introduced to the section of the Tōkaidō Line operated JR Central as well as the Taketoyo Line in March 2018; Ōbu Station was assigned station number CA60 for the Tōkaidō Line and CA00 for the Taketoyo Line.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 14,753 passengers daily.